dthies/moodle-qformat_h5p/README.md

 * True/False Question - creates a true false question
 * Drag and Drop Question - creates a Drag and drop onto image question
 * Essay - creates an essay question
 * Fill in the Blank Question - creates a embedded answer (cloze) question with embedded short answer
+* Advanced Fill in the Blanks Question - creates a embedded answer (cloze) question with embedded short answer or mulitchoice subquestions
 * Drag the Text Question - creates a Drag and drop into text question
 * Mark The Words - Creates Word select if that question type is installed